Popular Front for Change and Liberation: History and profile

-Following Assad regime's decision to organize parliamentary elections in 2016 without upholding its previous pledges to seek constitutional amendments and political negotiations, PFCL withdrew its participation from the Syrian parliament and joined the rest of Syrian opposition.
+Following the Ba'athist regime's decision to organize parliamentary elections in 2016 without upholding its previous pledges to seek constitutional amendments and political negotiations, PFCL withdrew its participation from the Syrian parliament and joined the rest of Syrian opposition.
 The elections were widely perceived as a hardening of government stance and part of its attempts scuttle the Geneva framework.